dinudaniel/oci-automation-hub/karmada-on-oke/README.md

 > **Note:** The following steps show how to deploy 3 OKE clusters and 1 VM that will be used during the demo

-1. Download the terraform files from github.
+1. Clone the terraform files from github.

 2. Use Oracle Resource Manager to create and apply the stack